MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-5.md

 ##### 52.212-5 Contract Terms and Conditions Required To Implement Statutes or Executive Orders - Commercial Products and Commercial Services. #####

-Link to an amendment published at 87 FR 73893, Dec.
-1, 2022.Link to an amendment published at 87 FR 73901, Dec.
-1, 2022.

 As prescribed in 12.301(b)(4), insert the following clause:

-Contract Terms and Conditions Required To Implement Statutes or Executive Orders - Commercial Products and Commercial Services (OCT 2022)
+Contract Terms and Conditions Required To Implement Statutes or Executive Orders - Commercial Products and Commercial Services (DEC 2022)

 (a) The Contractor shall comply with the following Federal Acquisition Regulation (FAR) clauses, which are incorporated in this contract by reference, to implement provisions of law or Executive orders applicable to acquisitions of commercial products and commercial services: